 Study Abroad Experiences

-The Study Abroad Office is part of the International Affairs Department at Marywood.
+The Study Abroad Office is part of the Center for Global Engagement Department at Marywood.
 Study abroad experiences can be tailored to individual comfort levels so students get exactly what they want from the experience.
 The amount of time spent overseas could range from a week during Spring Break, a few weeks in the summer to an entire semester.
 Students can choose to live with host families, among foreign students, or surrounded by other Americans.
 A number of programs are offered and scholarships and financial aid are also available.

 You can study abroad in countries throughout the world—Programs vary in structure from exchanges and individually arranged programs to faculty-led programs.